An Overview of Stress Incontinence

 Bladder problems can lead to urinary incontinence, which is the uncontrollable leakage of urine.
 This condition can lead to emotional stress and it may cause otherwise outgoing people to stay at home for fear of leaking in public.
 Urinary incontinence is such a common issue that it affects 12-13 million Americans each year.
 There are many different types of urinary incontinence and with each varying type, there are different factors that may cause it.
 In this article, Dr. Mark Allen, Plano, Frisco and Dallas, Texas urology specialist, will be specifically discussing stress incontinence and urinary incontinence treatment.

 Stress incontinence is the urinary incontinence that occurs when stress is placed on the bladder by activities such as sneezing, laughing, coughing or aggressive physical activity.
 According to Dr. Allen, “While the sneezing, laughing and other motions of the body are what lead to the leakage, the causes are more big picture things such as giving childbirth, excessive weight, and previous vaginal surgeries.
 These functions of the body place stress on the bladder leading to stress incontinence which is the direct result of the weakening of urinary sphincter.”

 While bladder problems and the cause of urinary incontinence can lead to varying forms of urine leakage, most all types of incontinence are treatable.
-Urinary treatment for incontinence is dependent upon the severity and the type of incontinence.
+Urinary incontinence treatment is dependent upon the severity and type of incontinence.
 If the incontinence is mild (a very small amount of leakage), the recommended treatment will most likely be some form of physical therapy to strengthen the urinary sphincter.
 A few other recommendations for mild urinary incontinence are: